Podshot/MCEdit-Unified/README.md

 ## Note for localisation

 This version implements localisation functions.
-It is intended to be merged with MCEdit-Unified.

 The UI fixed character strings can appear in users native language by simply editing translation files.
 Devolopers don't have to tweak their code.
 The strings which need text formating or concatenation have to be translated with the '_()' function before being formated.
-This function must be imported from albow.tranlate.
+This function must be imported from albow.translate.

 See README.txt in albow subfolder for further details.